syncfusion-content/maui-docs/MAUI/Chat/suggestions.md

 ## Prevent the chosen suggestion from being sent automatically.

-By default, when tap/click the suggestion item, it will be sent as an outgoing message immediately.
-So, If you wish to prevent this behavior and show the suggestions list in editor view, you can set the `SuggestionItemSelectedEventArgs.CancelSendMessage` to `true` within the `SuggestionItemSelected` event handler or the `SfChat.SuggestionItemSelectedCommand` command's execution.
+By default, when tapping or clicking the suggestion item, it will be sent as an outgoing message immediately.
+So, if you wish to prevent this behavior and show the suggestions list in editor view, you can set the `SuggestionItemSelectedEventArgs.CancelSendMessage` to `true` within the `SuggestionItemSelected` event handler or the `SfChat.SuggestionItemSelectedCommand` command's execution.

 **SuggestionItemSelected event**